neskodi/threejs-boilerplate/README.md

 #### Gui

 Bundled dat.gui enables you to use visual controls to change values and react to changes in your scene.
-A simple example adds a slider from 1 to 100:
+A simple example adds a slider called "rotate" with a range from 1 to 100:

 - in index.html:
 ```javascript